jayasuryasakamuri/jayasuryasakamuri/README.md

 # Hi, I'm Jay 👋 👨‍💻

 I'm a Software Engineer experienced with React.js(with hooks), GraphQL, TypeScript, JavaScript, Node.js and HTML/CSS.
-Over the course of my career, I've also worked with Next.js, Redux, Apollo, Relay, Styled Components, Jest, Storybook, GatsbyJs, jQuery, Mapbox.
+Over the course of my career, I've also worked with Next.js, Redux, Apollo, Relay, Styled Components, Jest, Storybook, GatsbyJs, Material UI, jQuery, Mapbox etc.,

 I have a passion for user-friendly design and I love writing clean and maintainable code, working with other people, and learning new things along the way.
 For fun, I enjoy traveling, watching films, photography, and reading books.

-I’m currently learning Go.
+I’m currently playing with python, Data science & Machine Learning.

 📫 How to reach me: